 - were required to withdraw from their program for a period of two or more semesters;

 - were suspended from the University for academic misconduct; or

 - have not registered at the University of Guelph-Humber for six or more consecutive semesters

 Readmission to a program at the University of Guelph-Humber is not automatic.
-Students should consult Chapter IV - Admission Information regarding appropriate admission requirements and deadline dates.
+Students should consult Section IV - Admission Information regarding appropriate admission requirements and deadline dates.
 Applicants for readmission should include a statement which outlines the basis for readmission.
 Criteria used for readmission may differ by academic program.
 Students considering readmission should consult with the appropriate Academic Advisor regarding procedures and criteria for readmission to that program.

 Students who withdraw on more than two occasions may be required to meet with the Program Head in order to clear their re-entry into a subsequent semester.